//this is the mailchimp popup form //ShareThis code for sharing images

 7. Look At Predictive Assessments

 According to a study by Schmidt, the education and experience of a person won't give you a complete picture of their abilities.
-Instead, it more commonly shows the socioeconomic statuses of people.
+Instead, it more commonly shows the socioeconomic status of people.

 That's why having predictive assessments that simulate how they would handle particular circumstances for the job would help you evaluate their expected job performance.
 You can give them a realistic scenario or task they would be doing for the company.
 Work samples also become handy alongside their resumes and CVs.